 - “Lynchburg” Artillery Battery (1 x Rifle; 2 x Napoleons)

-- Victory Points Earned: 43
+- Victory Points Accumulated: 43

 Even as I write this our manoeuvring continues and we have regular minor engagements and bickering with the enemy… Perhaps this will be the grand campaign that finally ends the war and reunites the Union?